 After that, all you need is the time and commitment to read through the chapters and try things out for yourself.
 The first part of the course deals with the construction of the game map and, as far as possible, I provide step-by-step instructions on how to apply the settings and enter the code.
 There is a lot of code, however, and the later chapters tend to focus on explaining the algorithms and decision processes behind the development.

 I still recommend that you create your own version of the game and follow along as much as possible.
 It’s also good to have an extra “sandbox” project where you can try things out without disrupting the main demo project.
 Every new function or code element you see is another tool that you can learn to use.
 You should pay close attention to the code samples and the explanations behind them and think of ways that you can try them on your own.

-This course will help you learn the C# programming language using a single, large game project.
-Unlike many courses, it will demonstrate language features as they can be applied in the project and not in a specific order.
+This series will help you learn the C# programming language using a single, large game project.
+Unlike a formal course, it will demonstrate language features as they can be applied in the project and not in a specific order.

-- Unless otherwise stated, the programming solutions I show are specific to the project and are not necessarily the best in all situations.
-Any given challenge can be solved in a variety of ways with a language as rich and varied as C# and I emphasize my own solutions that will best present the language and the art of software development.
+- Unless otherwise stated, the programming solutions I show are specific to this project and are not necessarily the best in all situations.
+This is especially true as I am replicating the look and feel of a 40-year old PC console game in a modern Windows Forms application.
+Any given challenge can be solved in a variety of ways with a language as rich and varied as C# and I emphasize my own solutions that will best accomplish the goals of the program.

 - The game developed in this project is inspired by the original Rogue DOS game but I don’t guarantee it will fit any specific “roguelike” or “roguelite” standard.

 My goal in this series is to demonstrate the C# language and programming in a way that will enable you to carry on with your own projects afterward … and have fun doing it!

 With that in mind, let’s get started.